joshrmcdaniel/privaxy/README.md

   to https://filterlists.com in the web gui to search and add filters from there.
 - **NotValidBefore** patched properly, slight time differences *will not* produce invalid cert messages.
+- Static files and API now bind to same port

 **TODO** more info, screenshots